 Please click on photo for full Daily News article.

 Lady Erin Alvey O'Sullivan at Normandy Beach Memorial

 The Castletownbere intermediate football team received a huge welcome home on Sunday night after winning the county championship.To cheers from the large crowd of supporters, captain Alan O’Regan lifted the John Lock O’Sullivan Cup following the team’s victory over Éire Óg at Páirc Uí Rinn.

 Please click on photo to read full article in The Southern Star, West Cork's trusted source of news, views, and sport.

-Patron G. B. O'Sullivan conducting meeting at Dunderry Castle, headquarters of the International O'Sullivan Clan.
+Patron G. B. O'Sullivan conducting meeting with staff at Dunderry Castle, headquarters of the International O'Sullivan Clan.